SwarmOnline/Ext.ux.TouchCalendar/README.md

 ## Acknowledgements

+I'd like to put out a thank you to the following people for their help:

-I'd like to thank @megous for his [sencha-touch-ux-datepicker](https://github.com/megous/sencha-touch-ux-datepicker) extension which this extension originally grew from.
+- @megous for his [sencha-touch-ux-datepicker](https://github.com/megous/sencha-touch-ux-datepicker) extension which this extension originally grew from.

-I'd also like to thank [Cian Clarke](https://github.com/cianclarke) for his contributions to the Sencha Touch 2 upgrade - great work!
+- [Cian Clarke](https://github.com/cianclarke) for his contributions to the Sencha Touch 2 upgrade - great work!